bitnami/charts/bitnami/redis/README.md

 ### Using a password file

-To use a password file for Redis&trade; you need to create a secret containing the password and then deploy the chart using that secret.
+To use a password file for Redis&reg; you need to create a secret containing the password and then deploy the chart using that secret.

-Refer to the chart documentation for more information on [using a password file for Redis&trade;](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/use-password-file/).
+Refer to the chart documentation for more information on [using a password file for Redis&reg;](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/use-password-file/).

 ### Securing traffic using TLS